Powder Diffraction - Stockholm University 2023

 Credits: 7,5 hp

-Description: This course targets masters and PhD students in the fields of chemistry, physics, (perhaps even biology) and engineering interested in learning and applying neutron and X-ray diffraction.
-The course is divided into a theory (4 credits) and a project (3.5 credits) part.
-The theory part deals with principles of crystallography (description and analysis of crystal structures, symmetry, lattices and space groups, relations between crystal structures) and principles of diffraction (single crystal and powder, nuclear and magnetic) and is concluded with an exam.
-Passing the theory part is mandatory for continuing with the project part.
-The project part focuses on the application of powder diffraction to real problems (data sets).
+Description: This course targets masters and PhD students in the fields of chemistry, physics, and engineering interested in learning and applying X-ray and neutron powder diffraction for materials analysis and characterization.
+The course constitutes a theory and a project part.
+The theory part repeats briefly principles of crystallography (description and analysis of crystal structures, symmetry, lattices and space groups) and principles of diffraction (single crystal and powder, nuclear and magnetic) and then focuses on the specifics of powder diffraction (background of patterns, peak positions and shape, indexing, intensity extraction, Rietveld refinement, etc.).
+The project part deals with the application of powder diffraction to real problems (data sets).

 Learning goal: the student should obtain a good understanding of the principles of diffraction and the application of diffraction techniques for phase and structural analysis of crystalline materials.
 The aim of the project part is to provide the student with tools and experience to independently perform advanced analysis of powder diffraction data.